iamomjoshi/portScanner/README.md

 If you like this project, consider giving it a ⭐ on GitHub and sharing it with your friends and classmates!

 ---

-Would you like me to generate a matching `LICENSE` file or `requirements.txt` too?